TIBCOSoftware/snappydata/docs/programming_guide.md

 !!!
 Note:
    	* By default, both row and column tables are persistent.

-   	* The option `PERSISTENT` has been deprecated as of SnappyData 0.9.
+   	* The option `PERSISTENT` has been deprecated as of SnappyData 0.9 <!--DO NOT CHANGE RELEASE NO. -->.
 Although it does work, it is recommended to use `PERSISTENCE` instead.

    * DISKSTORE: The disk directory where you want to persist the table data.
 For more information, [refer to this document](reference/sql_reference/create-diskstore.md).